WWE ‘NXT TakeOver: New Orleans’ Results: First North American Champion Crowned In Ladder Match

 Saturday night kicked off the action for WrestleMania weekend with the WWE’s NXT TakeOver: New Orleans results.
 History was made with just the first match of the evening as the inaugural NXT North American Champion was crowned.
-To determine who would be that first champ, a ladder match featuring six superstars dazzled and amazed the fans in attendance, as well as those watching on WWE Network from their homes.
+To determine who would be that first champ, a ladder match featuring six superstars dazzled and amazed the fans in attendance as well as those watching on WWE Network from their homes.

 As reported by Pro Wrestling, the ladder match opened the NXT TakeOver event at the Smoothie King Center in New Orleans.
 Competing for the right to be the first-ever NXT North American Champion were EC3, Velveteen Dream, Killian Dain, Lars Sullivan, Ricochet, and Adam Cole.
 A number of those stars are relatively new to NXT, making it almost like a major debut for EC3 and Ricochet.
 However, one superstar in the match was ready to achieve his first title since joining WWE and NXT.